 4. Student Learning Outcomes (6-8).
 Finally, we asked a set of questions asking students to reflect on the knowledge, skills, and abilities that they have acquired and be able to do as a result of our program.
 Overall, students feel very positively about our performance.
 Responses suggest that the department is meeting the programmatic goals consistent with our mission.
-Specifically, Figures 8 through 12 indicate that the majority of students (68%) agreed that the major improved their ability to understand data (Q-17), more students (74%) however agreed their ability to interpret data has improved (Q-18) or they (74%) developed the ability to make data-informed decisions (Q-19) With the exception of Q-17, these responses suggest a substantive improvement over last year.
-With regard to critical thinking (Q-20) and writing abilities (Q-21), 89% and 84% of the respondents strongly agreed with statements, respectively.
-This is another substantive improvement over last year.
+Specifically, Figures 8 through 12 indicate that the majority of students (80%) agreed that the major improved their ability to understand data (Q-17); similarly 80% of students agreed their ability to interpret data has improved (Q-18) or they (80%) developed the ability to make data-informed decisions (Q-19) These responses suggest a substantive improvement over 2018, the first year we asked this question.
+With regard to critical thinking (Q-20) and writing abilities (Q-21), 90% and 82% of the respondents strongly agreed with statements, respectively.
+This is another substantive improvement over 2017.
 This is the second time that we have asked questions related to data literacy.
 At the same time, the department began to place more emphasis on data literacy in our courses.
 Our findings suggest that data literacy, writing skills, and critical thinking skills represent the three areas in which we observe some substantive improvements.
 We will continue to monitor these areas.

-Fig. 8 Q17 Courses in my major developed my ability to understand data.
+Q17 Courses in my major developed my ability to understand data.